The virus for Android smartphones

 Assuming this malware was still a file, it was necessary to delete it.
 The removal of system files is not allowed by Android, so it was necessary to obtain root permissions, authenticate as a super user in order to freely modify all files, even system ones.

-Before carrying out the following procedure, make sure to back up all your data: from emails to text messages, photos, documents, in short... everything on your smartphone.
-Also check that the procedure does not lead to the loss of the phone's warranty.
+Before performing the following procedure, make sure to make a backup of all data: from emails to SMS, photos, documents, in short ... everything there is in the smartphone.
+Also check that the procedure does not involve the loss of the telephone guarantee.

-The first attempt was to download and install FramaRoot.
-The installation failed on my smartphone.
-In fact, I remember that not all apps that allow you to obtain root permissions are compatible with all existing smartphones on the market.
+The first attempt was to download and install Framaroot.
+The installation was not successful on my smartphone.
+In fact, I remember that not all apps that allow you to obtain root permits are compatible with all the smartphone existing on the market.

 The installation of KingRoot instead it was successful: here are the steps necessary to get root permissions on Android, installing KingRoot.